 - Survey researcher

 Some examples of the organizations, corporations and research institutes that hire mathematicians include:

-On average, graduates with a Ph.D. have higher salaries and employment rates than those with a master’s or bachelor’s degree, according to the U.S. Bureau of Labor Statistics.
+On average, graduates with a PhD have higher salaries and employment rates than those with a master’s or bachelor’s degree, according to the BLS.
 Doctoral graduates can continue into academia as professors teaching the next generation of students or bring their expertise into the workforce as consultants.
-For full-time doctoral graduate research assistants, full-pay tuition scholarships are available.
+For full-time doctoral graduate research assistants at Florida Tech, full-pay tuition scholarships are available.